edemko/words-words-words/src/articles/thinking-with-types.md

   * writing boilerplate documentation,
   * writing boilerplate tests,
-  * tedious defensive programming, and
+  * tedious defensive programming
+  * disentangling layers of abstraction, and
   * fixing type errors.

 [^today-problems]: Let's be honest: the mainstream type systems are awful, the good production-ready ones do have some real limitations, and the ones without limitation are not yet ergonomic.
 Though about that last category, I have recently (2020-04-23) been using Idris2, and am quite enjoying it; though if you try it without some knowledge in dependent type theory, be prepared for some serious learning curve.